Propranolol (Inderal)

 Propranolol is not a major cause of weight change.
 It does not typically affect appetite the way some other medications can.

-It can cause vivid dreams in some people, more so with regular use.
-If sleep is disrupted, a prescriber can review the dose and timing.
+It can cause vivid or unsettling dreams in some people, more so with regular use, and some people notice tiredness during the day.
+If sleep is disrupted, a prescriber can review the dose and the timing.

 Starting and dosing basics